 Ash Patel: You mentioned when you were with the hedge fund in the oil and gas industry, you learned a lot about cash flow.
 And I was going to ask the question, do you buy value-add properties if you’re so focused on cash flow?

 Andrea Himmel: We’re not focused on cash flow.
 As an investor, I like to invest in companies that are profitable.
 That’s why I don’t know how to value venture capital from that angle; I don’t know how to value a company that has negative profits, I just don’t.
 But my perspective – ordinary income, the current yield, we don’t care about that.
 We can actually forego that if there’s a path to a reasonable yield.
-And if that means that it’s an unleased property, whether it’s office or industrial, we have the confidence that being a vertically integrated company, we can lease it up.
+And if that means that it’s an unleased property, whether it’s an office or commercial property, we have the confidence that being a vertically integrated company, we can lease it up.
 We’re willing to take that risk, because that’s a business we’re in, and we have 40 years of experience doing the management, too.

 Ash Patel: Andrea, when did the company go all-in on office?